vivachu/slate/source/includes/_gameplay.md

 --------- | ------- | -----------
-faceOff | true | id value of active FaceOff winner | true | id value of winning Pet
+faceOff | true | id value of active FaceOff winner | true | id value of winning Pet matchId | true | id of match matchType | true | u for UserMatch, t for TournamentMatch

 <aside class="success">
 Returns "OK" or an error message.
 The client does not need to wait for this call and can use the award values returned from /game/init to increment the user's silver and the pet's points returned from /faceoff/start.